acrawford/positivelybernie/README.md

 1. Install [Node.js](https://nodejs.org/), which includes npm.
 2. Install project dependencies by running 'npm install' from within your local project directory.
+3. To run a build of the website, run the 'gulp' command from within your local project directory.

 Deploying
 ---------